Gauthams2004/GSchat/README.md

 # GSchat
 A real Time Chat Application that can be used to communicate with one or more individuals simultaneously.
-To properly implement the application, follow the instructions in the "INSTRUCTIONS" file of the repository.
 # How to use
  Anyone looking to implement this application can do so in two ways
  1) Go to my Replit Profile: @Gauthams2004, open the 2 repls, titled "FrontEnd" and "server" click.